BindBC/bindbc-openal/README.md

 ## `betterC` support

 `betterC` support is enabled via the `dynamicBC` and `staticBC` subconfigurations, for dynamic and static bindings respectively.
-To enable the static binding with `-betterC` support:
+To enable the static binding with `-betterC` support (note that the `0.1.0` version is just an example; please specify the minimum version you require):

 __dub.json__
 ```